 The Westchester Center for the Study of Psychoanalysis and Psychotherapy (WCSPP), a nonprofit organization, was chartered in 1974 by the Regents of the University of the State of New York.
-Its inception came about by eminent psychoanalysts who value pluralistic psychoanalytic training set in a strong professional community.
-Today, WCSPP continues its deep commitment to rigorous academic training for clinicians.
-WCSPP has developed new programs to meet the changing needs of mental health professionals along with a vital psychotherapy service for individuals in need of psychoanalysis and psychotherapy.
+WCSPP was the brainchild of a small group of eminent psychoanalysts who valued pluralistic psychoanalytic training set in a strong and vibrant professional community.
+The vision of its founders continues today at WCSPP, with its deep commitment to the rigorous academic training of clinicians amid open discussion of multiple psychoanalytic perspectives.
+WCSPP has continually moved forward to develop new programs that meet the changing needs of mental health professionals and to expand its Psychotherapy Service to best serve individuals in need of psychoanalysis and psychotherapy.

-WCSPP’s Psychotherapy Service provides ongoing psychoanalysis and psychotherapy on a sliding scale to children, adolescents and adults.
-The Psychotherapy Service is not restricted by insurance limitations in terms of length of psychotherapy nor the nature of the psychotherapy itself.
-The Center is committed to serving the needs of all patients.
+WCSPP’s Psychotherapy Service provides ongoing psychoanalysis and psychotherapy on a sliding scale to children, adolescents, couples and adults.
+WCSPP is committed to serving the needs of all patients.
+The Psychotherapy Service is not restricted by insurance limitations that can sometimes shorten the length of psychotherapy and control the nature of the treatment itself.

 Please contact us with any questions you may have.
-We will be happy to meet with you to discuss the particular ways WCSPP can contribute to your professional and personal development.
+We will be happy to meet with you to discuss the particular ways WCSPP can contribute to your professional as well as your personal development.